WinVector/rqdatatable/extras/Parallel_rqdatatable.md

 ![](Parallel_rqdatatable_files/figure-markdown_github/present-1.png)

-The benchmark timings show parallelized `data.table` is the fastest, followed by parallelized `dplyr`, and parallelized `rqdatatable`.
-In the non-paraellized case `data.table` is the fastest, followed by `rqdatatable`, and then `dplyr`.
+In these timings `data.table` is by far the fastest.
+Part of it is the faster nature of `data.table`, and another contribution is `data.table`'s non-equi join avoids a lot of expense (which is why theta-style joins are in fact interesting).

 A reason `dplyr` sees greater speedup relative to its own non-parallel implementation (yet does not beat `data.table`) is that `data.table` starts already multi-threaded, so `data.table` is exploiting some parallelism even before we added the process level parallelism (and hence sees less of a speed up, though it is fastest).